 After these steps have been completed, we will review your registration and let you know once you are approved to bid.

 For auctions in the Republic of Ireland, there is a non-refundable technology fee of €125 (€103.31 plus VAT) for each auction.
-This fee is payable during the registration process.
-Please note that this fee will be processed as a separate transaction to any deposit requirement.
+This fee is paid to BidX1 Technology Limited and this fee goes towards the use of their website and technology service.
+Please note that BidX1 Ireland Limited does not charge any fee in respect of a sale.
+This fee is payable during the registration process and will be processed as a separate transaction to any deposit requirement.

 When registering to bid at an auction, you will need to have the following information to hand:

 Your Identification Documents

 Additional Purchaser Information – If you are purchasing the property with another individual, you will need to provide details about this individual including their name, email address and phone number (they will receive an email asking them to confirm these and to provide further details and identity documents).

 Director & Shareholder Information – If you are purchasing the property on behalf of a Company, you will need to provide details about the Directors and Shareholders including their names, email addresses and phone numbers (they will receive an email asking them to confirm these and to provide further personal details and identification documents).

 Solicitor Information – Details of your solicitor including the firm name, contact name, address & phone number.

 Payment Information – Credit/Debit Card details or Bank Account details.

 Once you have been approved to bid by our teams, you are free to place bids as soon as the auction opens.
 Placing a bid is easy, and you can practice at any time using our Bidding Demo.